 DANIEL KAHNEMAN is a senior scholar and professor of psychology and public affairs, emeritus, at the Woodrow Wilson School, the Eugene Higgins Professor of Psychology Emeritus at Princeton, and a fellow of the Center for Rationality at the Hebrew University in Jerusalem.
 Kahneman has held the position of professor of psychology at the Hebrew University in Jerusalem (1970-78), the University of British Columbia (1978-86), and the University of California-Berkeley (1986-94).
-He is a member of the National Academy of Science, the Philosophical Society, and the American Academy of Arts and Sciences, and a fellow of the American Psychological Association, the American Psychological Society, the Society of Experimental Psychologists, and the Economic Sciences (2002); the Lifetime Contribution Award of the American Psychological Association (2007) and the Grawemeyer Prize (2002), both jointly with Amos Tversky; the Warren Medal of the Society of Experimental Psychologists (1995); the Distinguished Scientific Contribution Award of the American Psychological Association (1982); and the Hilgard Award for Career Contributions to General Psychology (1995).
+He is a member of the National Academy of Science, the Philosophical Society, and the American Academy of Arts and Sciences, and a fellow of the American Psychologistal Association, the American Psychological Society, the Society of Experimental Psychologists, and the Econometric Society.
+He has been the recipient of many awards, among them the Nobel Prize in Economic Sciences (2002); the Lifetime Contribution Award of the American Psychological Association (2007) and the Grawemeyer Prize (2002), both jointly with Amos Tversky; the Warren Medal of the Society of Experimental Psychologists (1995); the Distinguished Scientific Contribution Award of the American Psychology (1995).
 Kahneman holds honorary degrees from numerous universities.